Blogs

 New from Taco Backhand

-Here's the video (61 sec) from the Performance Biomechanics Academy Table Tennis.
+Here’s the video (6:03) from Performance Biomechanics Academy Table Tennis.
+“A great tool for players with pimple rubbers.”

 New from Steve Hopkins/Butterfly